arsuk/ip-mdb-demo-test/readme.txt

 is to be used.
 If no response queue is defined then the tool can only send messages.
 Queue names and connection info are defined in the jndi properties file.
 An example is provided.

+An advanced usage is to update the properties file at runtime.
+The tool will check if the tps, count, delay or restart properties have been changed.
+Note that changing tps, count or delay only have effect when sending messages.
+Also, the delay property overides the automatic calculation of the interval between sending messages for a session so it will have an impact on tps and distribution.
+The restart property is 0 by default, it is the number of restarts the session will have after unexpected termination (-1 means always restart).